louis-tru/quark/README.md

 langou
 ===============

-A GUI typesetting display engine and cross platform GUI application development framework based on NodeJS/OpenGL

-Goal: developing GUI applications on this basis can take into account both the simplicity and speed of developing WEB applications, as well as the performance and experience of Native applications.

-一个GUI的排版显示引擎和跨平台的GUI应用程序开发框架，基于NodeJS/OpenGL

-目标：在此基础上开发GUI应用程序可拥有开发WEB应用般简单与速度同时兼顾Native应用程序的性能与体验
+Langou is a cross-platform (Android/iOS) front-end development framework.
+The core code is written in C++.
+The bottom layer is based on OpenGL drawing.
+The upper layer implements a streamlined typesetting engine and a JS/JSX running environment.
+The goal is to develop GUI applications on this basis, which can take both development speed and operation efficiency into account.

 * Only `iOS` and `Android` systems are supported for the time being, this does not include `AndroidTV`, because `TV` applications are very different from mobile applications